 Tickle Cove: There is a scene in the movie when Gordon Pinsent emerges from the water in scuba gear after playing a trick on the doctor.
 This is filmed in front of the Tickle Cove sea arch.
-Whether you have watched the movie or not this geologically significant sight is worth a visit if one is doing a drive along route 235.
+Whether you have watched the movie or not this geologically significant sight is worth a visit if one is driving along the scenic route 235.

 Red Cliff: Red Cliff is where the Cricket Match was filmed.
 It is possible to wander from the town of Red Cliff to this area, however, the trail is unmarked and not part of the Hike Discovery network, so visitors may do so at their own risk.

-Open Hall: This was where the Doctor was put up in is located.
+Open Hall: This was where the house the Doctor was put up in is located.

 Maberly: The scene where the Doctor is caught in the rain during a jog and finds his love interest taking cover under a stage was filmed in Maberly.

 Starring: Julianne Moore, Kevin Spacey, Judy Dench, Cate Blanchette